lbl-srg/soep/doc-design/source/softwareArchitecture.rst

       elsewhen (x <= 1) then
         y = 0;
       end when;
-    end Test;
+    end StateEvent1;

 This model has one implicit event indicator ``z``  which equals ``x-1``.

-For QSS to be efficient, the FMU which exports this model must declare in the model description file that variable ``y`` depends on the event indicator variable ``z``.
+For QSS, the FMU which exports this model must declare in the model description file that the event indicator handler ``y`` depends on the event indicator variable ``z``.
 This is needed so ``y`` can be updated when a state event happens.

-This leads to the requirement that all variables which depend on event indicator variables must be listed in the model description file with their dependencies information.
+Therefore we require that all variables which depend on event indicator variables are listed in the model description file with their dependencies information.

-Therefore, we introduce the following xml section, which lists variables which depend on event indicator variables.
+We propose to introduce the following xml section which lists these variables.

 .. code-block:: xml